-Liberal Arts Building renovation
+Liberal Arts building renovation

 - Contractor: Kinney Construction Services

-“Making our buildings more efficient and healthier for its occupants is a top priority here at NAU,” said NAU’s lead project manager Josh Spears.
+“Making our buildings more efficient and healthier for its occupants is a top priority here at NAU,” said NAU’s lead project manager Josh Spear.
 “Using our resources more efficiently through green building will help protect ecosystems and biodiversity, improve air and water quality, and help mitigate climate change, all while lowering operating costs.”

 The Liberal Arts building includes the departments of History and English as well as University Writing Programs.
 The renovations were started in May 2011 and conducted by Kinney Construction Services (KCS).
 The project was funded by the SPEED package from the state of Arizona.
 Apart from some minor upgrades to the third floor a few years ago, this is the first renovation of the Liberal Arts building since it was built in 1963.